One of the best parts about growing up is that I’ve realized how much of my essential self hasn’t changed since I was a kid.

-I was writing at a young age about pain and darkness, but also about rainbows and unicorns.
-I think my first book, that I wrote at the tender age of 8 years old, describes my philosophy more than anything.
-Here I am a little Catholic school girl, writing a story titled, The Mystical Rainbow.
+I began writing at a very young age about pain and darkness, but also about rainbows and unicorns.
+My first book, that I wrote at the tender age of 9 years old, describes my philosophy in a nutshell.
+A little Catholic school girl writing a story titled, The Mystical Rainbow.
 It was about seeing a unicorn in a rainbow and it speaking its wisdom to me.
-The story continued of the disappointment the little girl felt when her parents didn’t believe that this had happened to her.
-From that point on, I began quietly defending my truths until I was strong enough as an adult to share them.
-Of course, much of this is now mainstream.
-But for me, seeing things in my room and feeling energy and being able to access another realm was the work of the devil.

 I’ve been writing for a long time about my experiences with loss, grief, life and the path to reunite with some sort of sweetness.
-And that sweetness is an unfolding.
-There is no new beginning, it is just a constant state of emergence, which led me to sharing my writing through the blog and now to embarking upon the publishing of my children’s books.
+That sweetness is an unfolding.
+It is Trust.
+It is the asking of us to follow our heart’s path, receive our heart’s medicine, shine our light in the world where we can.
+Like nature, it is just a constant state of emergence and dying, ebb and flow.

 In 2005, I studied yoga in India and was given the spiritual name Amrita.
 It means sweet nectar of immortality.
 I came home from that trip and my mother passed away 7 months later.
 I had already lost my father.
 I’ve struggled with tragedy and a crisis of faith most of my adult life.
 Strangely enough the struggle is where I found myself.
-It took me almost 45 years to realize the gifts are in the vulnerability.
-The poignancy, beauty is in the messiness, in the living.
-My path was through the struggle, not at the end of it.
-And an unexpected gift is how I can now, finally, be myself and show my son that the only absolute I am willing to teach him is LOVE.
+The poignancy and the beauty is in the messiness, in the living, even as or maybe because you feel like you are falling apart.